-The side effects of chemotherapy depend on the individual and the dose used, but may include loss of appetite, nausea and vomiting, risk of infection, hair loss, fatigue and diarrhea.
+The side effects of chemotherapy depend on the individual and the dose used but may include loss of appetite, nausea, vomiting, infection risk, hair loss, fatigue, and diarrhea.

 These side effects usually go away once the treatment ends.

-Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
+Radiation therapy uses high-energy x-rays or other particles to destroy cancer cells.

 Radiation therapy is most commonly used as a palliative treatment to help relieve side effects.

-The most common type of radiation treatment is called external beam radiation, which is radiation delivered from a machine outside the body.
+The most common radiation treatment type is external beam radiation, which is radiation delivered from a machine outside the body.

-When radiation therapy is given with implants, it is called internal radiotherapy or brachytherapy .
+When radiation therapy is given with implants, internal radiotherapy, or brachytherapy.